-- 60. (1) Subject to any other law- - (a) the Minister or his or her delegatee may designate any officer of the department as an inspector; or - (b) the Member of the Executive Council or his or her delegatee may designate 40 any officer of a provincial department as an inspector. - (2) A designation in terms of subsection (1) may be general or specific. - (3) An inspector shall in the exercise of his or her powers in terms of this Act, be deemed to be a peace officer as defined in section 1 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977). - (4) A certificate of designation in the prescribed form issued by the Minister or Member of the Executive Council, as the case may be, certifying that a person has been designated as an inspector, shall be prima facie proof of the designation.
+- department as an inspector; or - (b) the Member of the Executive Council or his or her delegatee may designate any officer of a provincial department as an inspector. - (2) A designation in terms of subsection (1) may be general or specific. - (3) An inspector shall in the exercise of his or her powers in terms of this Act, be deemed to be a peace officer as defined in section 1 of the Criminal Procedure Act, 1977 45 (Act No. 51 of 1977).

+(4) A certificate of designation in the prescribed form issued by the Minister or Member of the Executive Council, as the case may be, certifying that a person has been designated as an inspector, shall be prima facie proof of the designation.